technobly/Particle-DotStar/README.md

 Nuances
 ---

-- Make sure get the # of pixels, clock and data pin numbers (SW SPI can be any pins, HW SPI can only be A3 (clock) & A5 (data))
+- Make sure get the # of pixels, clock and data pin numbers (SW SPI can be any pins, HW SPI only uses the pins defined for the SPI peripheral on your device)

-- DotStars require 5V logic level inputs and the Spark Core/Photon/P1/Electron only have 3.3V logic level digital outputs.
-Level shifting from 3.3V to 5V is necessary, the Spark Shield Shield has the [TXB0108PWR](http://www.digikey.com/product-search/en?pv7=2&k=TXB0108PWR) 3.3V to 5V level shifter built in (but has been known to oscillate at 50MHz with wire length longer than 6"), alternatively you can wire up your own with a [SN74HCT245N](http://www.digikey.com/product-detail/en/SN74HCT245N/296-1612-5-ND/277258), or [SN74HCT125N](http://www.digikey.com/product-detail/en/SN74HCT125N/296-8386-5-ND/376860).
+- DotStars require 5V logic level inputs and Particle devices only have 3.3V logic level digital outputs.
+You may find level shifting from 3.3V to 5V necessary if your LED strips are not updating properly.
+The Spark Shield Shield has the [TXB0108PWR](http://www.digikey.com/product-search/en?pv7=2&k=TXB0108PWR) 3.3V to 5V level shifter built in (but has been known to oscillate at 50MHz with wire length longer than 6"), alternatively you can wire up your own with a [SN74HCT245N](http://www.digikey.com/product-detail/en/SN74HCT245N/296-1612-5-ND/277258), or [SN74HCT125N](http://www.digikey.com/product-detail/en/SN74HCT125N/296-8386-5-ND/376860).
 These are rock solid.

 Useful Links